enceladus-rex/webauthn-rp/docs/source/getting-started/main-concepts.rst

 The signed data is then verified using the public key that the Relying Party has registered for the user.
 In order to register a public key, the Relying Party can specify whether or not the user must provided an attestation, which can be for example a certificate chain for the authenticator's public key.
-Attestations enables one to ensure that at the time of use, a particular hardware certificate is trusted by validating its chain of trust (checking that there haven't been any revocations).
+Attestations enable one to ensure that at the time of use, a particular hardware certificate is trusted by validating its chain of trust (checking that there haven't been any revocations).
 Furthermore, due to the nature of asymmetric encryption, gaining access to the public key (which is shared with the Relying Party) does not allow one to authenticate as the user.
-The private key is actually never shared and is usually kept in its own separate memory.
+Rather, it's the private key (which is usually never shared) that is necessary to generate valid signatures.

 Links
 ^^^^^